 Step 6: Due Diligence

-Once you're in contract, you typically have 17-21 days for inspections and contingencies.
-This includes:
+Once you're in contract, you typically have 17–21 days for inspections and contingencies.
+Four checks have to clear before you commit — I coordinate all of them and keep you informed every step of the way:

-- Home Inspection: A thorough review of the property's condition (see our inspection guide)
+A thorough review of the property's condition.
+Roof, foundation, HVAC, electrical, plumbing.
+See our inspection guide.

-- Appraisal: The lender's verification that the home is worth the purchase price
+Lender's independent verification that the home is worth the purchase price.
+A low appraisal can renegotiate the deal.

 Step 7: Close and Move